This page will be updated continuously to reflect the most recent information. This page was last updated on March 12, 2021.

 Broadband Expansion for Unserved Americans

-- The COVID relief law establishes a $300 million broadband deployment grant program at NTIA to support broadband infrastructure deployment to areas lacking broadband, with a focus on rural areas.
+- The COVID relief law established a $300 million broadband deployment grant program at NTIA to support broadband infrastructure deployment to areas lacking broadband, with a focus on rural areas.

 - The grants will be prioritized to qualifying partnerships between state and local governments and fixed broadband providers.